project-chip/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

     example) (dimmer functionality).
 The brightness is changing from 0% to 100% with 1% increments every 300 milliseconds as long as **Button 2** is pressed.

+**Button 3** can be used for the following purposes:

+-   _Pressed once_ &mdash; Changes the value of the attribute CurrentPosition and (if subscribed) will send the event notifications to the controller.

 **Button 4** can be used to start the NFC tag emulation and enable Bluetooth LE advertising for the predefined period of time (15 minutes by default).